Pine Street Inn Quick Facts

 - Emergency and Transitional Shelter: More than 670 beds in three locations

-- Job Training & Placement: More than 900 men and women annually complete training programs in food services, building maintenance and housekeeping or work with IMPACT Employment Services, which provides assessment, counseling, placement and job retention services for job-seeking homeless men and women.
+- Job Training & Placement: Over 100 men and women annually complete training programs in food services and housekeeping or work with case managers who provide assessment, counseling, placement and job retention services for job-seeking homeless men and women.

 - Mental health support & substance abuse treatment: Clinical psychiatric staff and specialized programs provide support to nearly 50 percent of Pine Street's guests and 30 percent of tenants.
 Post-detox and other recovery programs, including the Stabilization Program, are also offered to those in need.